otaviomrosa/InCollege/README.md

 - **`InCollege-Applications.txt`** → Job application storage
   - Stores new applications made by users when they apply to a job posting.
   - Created automatically when the first application is made.

+- **`InCollege-Messages.txt`** → Message storage
+  All sent messages are stored with the sender, receiver and the timestamp
 ---

 ## ✨ Features